juju/docs/src/en/reference-bundle.md

     charm: cs:xenial/easyrsa-195

     #
-    # series: <string>
+    # series:
     #
     # Sets the series for the application.
-Optional.
-See 'Charm series' above
+See 'Charm series' above for how a
-    # for how a final series is determined.
+    # final series is determined.
     #

     series: bionic

     #
-    # resources: <map of string to [int or string]>
+    # resources:
     #
     # States what charm resource to use.
-Optional.
-The keys are
+The keys are application-specific and
-    # application-specific and are found within the corresponding charm's
+    # are found within the corresponding charm's metadata.yaml file.
+To refer
-    # metadata.yaml file.
-To refer to the resource revision stored in the Charm
+    # to the resource revision stored in the Charm Store an integer value is
-    # Store an integer value is used.
-To refer to a local resource a string
+    # used.
+To refer to a local resource a string (file path) is used.
+For the
-    # (file path) is used.
-For the latter, both absolute and relative (to the
+    # latter, both absolute and relative (to the bundle file) paths are
-    # bundle file) paths are supported.
+    # supported.
     #

     resources: